libp2p/specs/multistream-2.0/spec.md

 Where the header is:

-* -2 - Send a reset and return to multistream.
+* -2 - Abnormal End: Send a reset and return to multistream.
 All queued data (remote and local) should be discarded.
 * -1 - Close: Send an EOF and return to multistream.
 *  0 - Rest: Ends the reuse protocol, transitioning to a direct stream.